frymanofer/ReactNative_VAD/README.md

 For example, VAD can monitor audio streams to detect speech segments and trigger specific actions when voice activity is detected.

+See full use cases below.

+## Full use cases:

+- **Speech Recognition Pre-Processing:**

+VAD libraries are used to filter out silence and background noise from audio streams, reducing the amount of data sent to speech recognition engines.
+This optimizes performance and accuracy.

+- **Real-Time Voice Communication:**

+Applications like video conferencing, online gaming, and telephony use VAD to activate microphones only when voice is detected, saving bandwidth and improving privacy.

+- **Voice-Controlled Interfaces:**

+These libraries enable web apps with voice-triggered commands, such as controlling smart devices or interacting with apps hands-free.

+- **Audio Transcription:

+Developers use VAD to preprocess audio for transcription services by isolating speech segments, ensuring more accurate results.

+- **Audio Recording:**

+VAD is used in recording applications to automatically start/stop recording based on voice activity, which helps save storage and simplifies editing.

+- **Interactive Learning Tools:**

+Educational platforms with voice-enabled features (e.g., language learning apps) use VAD to detect when users are speaking for interactive exercises.

+- **Accessibility Features:**

+VAD helps enable voice-based navigation and control for people with disabilities, allowing them to interact with applications using voice commands.

+- **Voice Logging and Monitoring:**

+In security, analytics, or call center applications, VAD is used to detect voice activity in recordings for further processing or analysis.

 ## Latest news

 - **New npm install:** Now you can integrate Davoice VAD without any additional integrations by using "npm install react-native-vad".
 Make sure you install version >= 1.0.25.